Pianist Maggie Hinchliffe is passionate about storytelling through music.

-As a song pianist, Maggie has performed in festivals including the Aspen Music and Source Song Festival.
-She has performed in master classes for Julius Drake,
+As a song pianist, Maggie has performed in festivals including the Aspen Music

+She has performed in master classes for Julius Drake, Graham Johnson,

-Graham Johnson, Martin Katz, Alan Smith, and others.
-In 2021, Maggie will join
+Martin Katz, Alan Smith, and others.
+Maggie was an apprentice vocal coach/pianist

 As a rehearsal pianist for operatic and musical productions, Maggie has played

 Puccini's La Bohème with Boulder Opera Company, Mozart's Le Nozze di Figaro with the Vanderbilt Opera Theater, Gluck's Orfeo ed Euridice with the Eastman

 In the world of new music, Maggie has played for composers including Edie Hill,

 Libby Larsen, and John Musto.
 She also enjoys the intersection of words and music in original poetry writing, which has been set by composers for musical

 Maggie received her Master of Music in Collaborative Piano from the Eastman School of Music at the University of Rochester, having studied with Jean Barr, held graduate assistantships in Studio Accompanying and Opera Accompanying, as well as the Ruth and Arno Drucker Scholarship and the Jean Barr Scholarship Awards.
 Maggie graduated magna cum laude with a Bachelor of Music in Piano Performance and Pedagogy from the Blair School of Music at Vanderbilt University, where she studied with Amy Dorfman and was awarded the Michaelson Collaborative Arts Award and the Achievement in Teaching Award for Piano Pedagogy.